Hi! And welcome to my site.

 2) The basic technique…

 • Then the really fun part starts: the colouring in.
-For each distinct section of the painting (e.g. a creature's wings), I typically choose up to seven colours, which I first test to see how well they harmonise.
+For each distinct section of the painting (e.g. a creature's wings), I typically choose up to seven or eight colours, which I first test to see how well they harmonise.
 Once I am happy with the combination, I fill in that section, distributing the colours partly at random, but also according to my own preferences for whichever shade(s) should predominate.
 I usually try to avoid having the exact same colour on adjacent tiles.

 • I then go over the outlines in black ink, with thin lines between tiles and thicker lines between sections.